vermont42/ProgrammaticLayout/README.md

 The containing view's anchors, for example `.leadingAnchor` and `.centerYAnchor`, can be accessed directly.
 Views have two additional properties, [layoutMarginsGuide](https://developer.apple.com/documentation/uikit/uiview/1622651-layoutmarginsguide) and [safeAreaLayoutGuide](https://developer.apple.com/documentation/uikit/uiview/2891102-safearealayoutguide). `layoutMarginsGuide` is a "layout guide representing the view’s margins".
 Because content can be inside the margins but hidden behind a `UITabBar` or `UINavigationBar`, this property does not entirely encompass the concept of the space where user-visible controls should go.
 Pinning the top- and bottom-most controls to the `safeAreaLayoutGuide`, which does not include the hidden area, prevents controls from being hidden by `UINavigationBar`s or `UITabBar`s.

-In the code you pasted, the goal is for the content, the cat table, to extend to the left and right edges of the screen, so the code uses `leadingAnchor` and `trailingAnchor` rather than `layoutMarginsGuide.leadingAnchor` and `layoutMarginsGuide.trailingAnchor`.
+In the code you pasted, the goal is for the content, the cat table, to extend to the left and right margins, so the code uses `layoutMarginsGuide.leadingAnchor` and `layoutMarginsGuide.trailingAnchor`.
 The cat table should _not_ be hidden behind a `UINavigationBar` or `UITabBar`, however, so the code pins the top and bottom of the cat table to `safeAreaLayoutGuide.topAnchor` and `safeAreaLayoutGuide.bottomAnchor`, respectively.

 // 6: This code could go in `BreedBrowseVC`, but bundling it here is tidier.